 Read this page in French: Analyse de données

-Combine modern statistical approaches, machine learning, and multiplatform data visualization in order to better analyze data.
+Combine modern statistical approaches, machine learning, and multiplatform data visualization to allow for better data analysis.

 Goal: To build interactive and user-friendly web applications using the programming languages R and Python.